 \subsection{Approximately optimal 2:4 method}

 As shown in \cref{tab:overhead}, in terms of time complexity, the optimal 2:4 method might not be feasible.
 Using insights gained from the optimal solution, we now present a simple near-optimal 2:4 method called approx-MVUE.
 The idea is simple.
-We first choose an element $a_i$ with a probability $p_i = \frac{a_i}{a_1+a_2+a_3+a_4}$ and remove $a_i$ from the block.
-In order to select a second element, we repeat the same procedure for the three remaining elements with probability $p_j =\frac{{a}_{j}}{{a_{1}}+{a_{2}}+{a_{3}}+a_4-a_i}$.
-Thus, each element is chosen with probability:
+We first remove from the block one element $a_i$, where $i$ is chosen with probability In order to select a second element, we repeat the same procedure for the three remaining elements with probability